greschke/the-comic-test/README.md

 You should supply instructions on how to install and run your project.

 The result of your test should be delivered on a repository on Github, Bitbucket or similar.

+To see this project working go to https://www.greschke.com.br/marvel/